WithoutHaste/EraFarmTool/README.md

 File-system persistence because it is sufficient for initial testing.
 The project is expected to see real use from first user on a local server and be migrated to their personal server later - copy/paste of text files is easier to transfer than a database.

+Data files will be locked during editing.
+With the low number of users this app is built for, there shouldn't be timeout issues.

 Currently developing against `PHP 7.4.3`.